openpetra/openpetra-docs/source/howtos/initial-contact-setup.rst

 ===================================
-Configuration of the partner module
+Configuration of the contact module
 ===================================

 ..
 NOTE::